Mahon Tribunal: Jackson Way assets

 The Criminal Assets Bureau successfully obtained a High Court order on 26 July 2006 freezing land assets of 107 acre at Carrickmines, County Dublin owned by Jackson Way Properties Ltd and preventing their sale.
 CAB contended that these lands had been rezoned by a 13–11 vote on 16 December 1997 by Dún Laoghaire–Rathdown County Council from agricultural to industrial after Frank Dunlop bribed and made corrupt payments to councillors to secure their support in the rezoning vote.
 That vote, for example, increased the value of just 17 acre of the property from €8 million to €61 million.
 CAB interviewed and took statements from Frank Dunlop with the intention of using him as a witness against a number of property developers.

 The lands in question were the subject of investigation by the Tribunal in 2003 and 2004.

 Reports and findings

 The inquiry published four interim reports, confirming corruption in the planning process, before its final report.

 First interim report

 The first Interim report lays out the work of the Tribunal for the coming years.
-It was published just after the then Flood Tribunal began its work.
+It was published just after the Flood Tribunal began its work.